aws-solutions/virtual-waiting-room-on-aws/source/shared/aws-virtual-waiting-room-common/README.md

-# AWS Virtual Waiting Room Common Package
+# Virtual Waiting Room on AWS Common Package

 This package contains several Python modules that are shared across different resources.